Last updated: 11 February 2021

 Any such companies are acting as approved data processors for Lindores Abbey Distillery, and we retain full responsibility for your personal data.
 Data processors will act only on our instructions.

-We may need to transfer your personal information to countries out with the European Economic Area (EEA) where our services providers are based in a non-EEA country.
-This includes to our:
+We may need to transfer your personal information to countries out with the United Kingdom or European Economic Area (EEA) where our services providers are based in a non-UK or non-EEA country.
+We will only transfer your personal data to a country outside of the United Kingdom or EEA where:

 - bulk mail distributor (MailChimp), which is based in the US;